Michael Harris II Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.13 team ERA ranks 28th among all MLB pitching staffs.
+- The Rockies' 5.18 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to surrender 90 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Rockies pitchers combine to rank 25th in baseball in home runs given up (91 total, 1.3 per game).

-- In his last outing on Saturday against the San Diego Padres, the lefty tossed five innings, giving up one earned run while surrendering six hits.
+- His most recent time out was on Sunday against the San Diego Padres, when the righty tossed five innings, surrendering two earned runs while allowing six hits.

+- The 30-year-old has amassed a 10.80 ERA and 10.8 strikeouts per nine innings in 15 games this season, while giving up a batting average of .362 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.